 Everything You Need to Know About Mercury in Water: Health Risks, Testing, and Solutions

-How Mercury Gets into Drinking Water
+How Does Mercury Get into Drinking Water?

-Types of Mercury You Might Encounter
+Which Types of Mercury Are Dangerous?

 Mercury exists in several forms, and each poses unique risks:

-• Organic Mercury: Exposure to organic mercury, such as methylmercury, typically occurs from the ingestion of contaminated fish and shellfish, which tend to bioaccumulate mercury in their body tissue, but it can also leach into water sources.
+3. Organic Mercury: Exposure to organic mercury, such as methylmercury, typically occurs from the ingestion of contaminated fish and shellfish, which tend to bioaccumulate mercury in their body tissue, but it can also leach into water sources.

 There are two options for testing your water for mercury: